InnuendoPi/MQTTDevice4/docs/index.md

 The WebUpdate can take a few minutes, depending on your internet connection.
 The web interface is not available during the web update.
 If only a very slow internet connection is available, the message "Browser not responding" is displayed after approx. 60 seconds.
 Please wait and let the WebUpdate run through.

-WebUpdate Changed

-Version 4.30 and up WebUpdate is divided into firmware and tools update.
-In most cases only firmware update is needed.
-CSS, fonts and js files are updated via tools.

 **Backup and Restore:**

 The file explorer can be reached via the web browser <http://mqttdevice/edit>